 The year 2020 has been full of transitions — on a local, national and global scale.
 Many of these transitions have required unfathomable feats of adaptability.
 Join us February 12-15, 2021 as we

-UPDATE: At this time, AMI/USA has determined that the training program will be conducted remotely and that all facets of the program will be conducted online.
+UPDATE: At this time, AMI/USA has determined that the orientation program will be conducted remotely and that all facets of the program will be conducted online.

-The AMI Assistants to Infancy Consultant Training program is scheduled for January 14–18, 2021.
-More information can be found by clicking here.
+The New AMI Assistants to Infancy Consultant Orientation program is scheduled for January 14–18, 2021.
+More information can be found by clicking

 Preparing Ourselves Spiritually and Mentally for Revolutionary Social Change